BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Abstract

 \section{Abstract}

 The rapid progress of graph generation has raised new security concerns, particularly regarding backdoor vulnerabilities.
-While prior work has explored backdoor attacks in image diffusion and unconditional graph generation, conditional, especially text-guided graph generation remains largely unexamined.
+Though prior work has explored backdoor attacks against diffusion models for image or unconditional graph generation, those against conditional graph generation models, especially text-guided graph generation models, remain largely unexamined.
 This paper proposes BadGraph, a backdoor attack method against latent diffusion models for text-guided graph generation.
 BadGraph leverages textual triggers to poison training data, covertly implanting backdoors that induce attacker-specified subgraphs during inference when triggers appear, while preserving normal performance on clean inputs.
-Extensive experiments on four benchmark datasets (PubChem, ChEBI-20, PCDes, MoMu) demonstrate the effectiveness and stealth of the attack: less than 10\% poisoning rate can achieves 50\% attack success rate, while 24\% suffices for over 80\% success rate, with negligible performance degradation on benign samples.
+Extensive experiments on four benchmark datasets (PubChem, ChEBI-20, PCDes, MoMu) demonstrate the effectiveness and stealth of the attack: a poisoning rate of less than 10\% can achieve a 50\% attack success rate, while 24\% suffices for over an 80\% success rate, with negligible performance degradation on benign samples.
 Ablation studies further reveal that the backdoor is implanted during VAE and diffusion training rather than pretraining.
-These findings reveal the security vulnerabilities in latent diffusion models of text-guided graph generation, highlight the serious risks in models' applications such as drug discovery and underscore the need for robust defenses against the backdoor attack in such diffusion models.
+These findings reveal the security vulnerabilities in latent diffusion models for text-guided graph generation, highlight the serious risks in applications such as drug discovery, and underscore the need for robust defenses against the backdoor attack in such diffusion models.
 The code is available on \href{https://github.com/CNCSQ/BadGraph}{GitHub}.